 5. Why Can’t We Be Friends?
 (The Final Destination)

 While the fourth entry (which really wasn’t the Final Destination, obviously) was pretty average overall, this death scene is pretty memorable, if only because it captures one of my favorite things about our antagonist.
-See, death sometimes doesn’t come without a sense of humor and irony--he (or she--I think most guys would imagine a life sucking force to be a “she”) is often accompanied by droll images or dark, oddball wit.
+See, death sometimes doesn’t come without a sense of humor and irony--he (or she?) is often accompanied by droll images or dark, oddball wit.
 In this case, we have a guy who is simply billed as “The Racist” (another example of this series just cutting straight to the chase), who shows up on a black guy’s lawn with the intention of burning a cross.
 Instead, he gets burned himself when his tow truck (property of Destiny Towing--ha!) mysteriously starts itself up; the towing apparatus then “accidentally” grabs The Racist by his leg and drags him down the street before it all goes up in a blaze of glory.
 All the while, War’s “Why Can’t We Be Friends?” blares on the radio--who knew death was such a smarmy bastard?

 You can divide a majority of the series’ kills into two categories: some are swift and sudden, while others come with a suspense-wringing anticipation, where a bunch of puzzle pieces slowly fall into place, like something out of a demented game of Mouse Trap.
 This sequence from the third film fits the latter category; in case you’ve forgotten, that was the one where a bunch of photographs vaguely foretold the fates of death’s victims.
 Anyway, Frankie’s picture seems to indicate that his head is going to have an unfortunate encounter with a fan blade.
 In a meticulously constructed sequence, he finds himself stuck in a pretty innocuous place: a fast-food drive-in (though usually the shit they serve at those places will kill you--eventually).
 Death starts knocking over some dominoes and maneuvering vehicles with his sinister hand; one car bumps into another with such force that its engine is thrust forward, right into the back of Frankie’s head.
 Probably not the milkshake he was expecting.